 As you can see in the screenshot, I already have a folder shared.
-But now I want to allow write access to an external storage, just like you do.
+But now I want to allow the write access to an external storage, just like you do.
 To do so, you have to click the “Allow write access” button.
-Before you start, the app will inform you about how to allow write access:
+Before you start, the app will inform you about how to allow the write access:

-The link “Online User Guide” refers to what I think is an old article about SD card access from older Android versions.
+The link “Online User Guide” refers to what, I think, is an old article about SD card access from older Android versions.
 With “PERMIT WRITING ACCESS,” you close the info dialog, and I describe here precisely how to proceed:

 On the left side, you will now see your internal and external storage.
 A USB symbol in front of the line highlights external storage.
 For me, that’s an external 1 TB USB-C-SSD.
 For you, it perhaps is an SD card, a USB stick, or a USB hard disk.
 All these possibilities are supported here.
 You just need to format them in a format that can be read by Android apps on Chrome OS, such as exFAT.